goat1000/SVGGraph/README.txt

  ExplodedPieGraph - a pie graph with slices exploded out from the centre.

  ExplodedPie3DGraph - a 3D version of the exploded pie graph.

+There are also these graphs that are really hard to describe:

+ FloatingBarGraph; HorizontalFloatingBarGraph; BubbleGraph;
+ BoxAndWhiskerGraph; PopulationPyramid.

 Using SVGGraph
 ==============
-The library consists of several class files which must be present.
-To use SVGGraph, include or require the SVGGraph.php class file.
-The other classes should be in the same directory as this main file to be loaded automatically.
+The library consists of a directory of class files and a subdirectory of font metrics.
+An autoloader will load classes on demand when they are required.
+SVGGraph includes an autoloader script if you don't have one - include the "autoloader.php" file to use it.

 Embedding SVG in a page
 =======================
 There are several ways to insert SVG graphics into a page.
-FireFox, Safari, Chrome, Opera all support SVG, though Internet Explorer currently requires the use of a plugin (supplied by Adobe).
+At time of writing, all modern browsers support SVG natively, so the Adobe plugin is not required.

-For options 1-3, I'll assume you have a PHP script called "graph.php" which contains the code to generate the SVG.
+For options 1-3, I'll assume you have a PHP script called "graph.php" which contains the SVGGraph code to generate the SVG document.

 Option 1: the embed tag
  <embed src="graph.php" type="image/svg+xml" width="600" height="400"